Processing Your Payment

 The Standish facility consists of a wood shop set up in his barn with some boat sheds out back.
 The South Portland space consists of a decommissioned oil storage tank along with a bow-roof shed and outdoor space.

 He’s primarily focused on building and restoring wooden boats.
-He’s been in the business over 20 years, starting with an apprenticeship with Martha’s Vineyard traditional boatbuilder Myles Thurlow.
-Over the years, he’s traveled for projects that have included work on a traditional sailing ship called the Spirit of South Carolina, in Charleston.
+He’s been in the business over 20 years, starting with an apprenticeship with Martha’s Vineyard traditional boatbuilder Myles Thurlow, who specializes in rigging.
+Over the years, Blood has traveled for projects that have included work on a traditional sailing ship called the Spirit of South Carolina, in Charleston.

 Now he’s expanding the business to include storage and maintenance of any type of boat, with wooden boats still to remain a personal focus.